gregsaun/prusa_i3_bear_upgrade/optional_parts/mmu2_adapter/README.md

 ### Introduction

-MMU2 and MMU2S frame holder for my Bear Upgrade.
+MMU2 and MMU2S frame holder for the Bear Frame Upgrade.

 ### Pictures